ScubaCod2020/libertytax-pnl-webapp/docs/teaching-notes.md

 - Inputs: Complex props including region, scenario, all income/expense fields, and bidirectional persistence
 - Outputs: EventEmitters for field changes and wizard persistence
 - Missing: None - new component created with comprehensive dashboard input management, dual percentage/dollar inputs, regional filtering, TaxRush handling, scenario selection, enhanced sliders, and bidirectional wizard persistence.

+KPIStoplight.tsx → Angular placement and rationale

+- What it is: Visual KPI status indicator component using stoplight metaphor (red, yellow, green) to display performance status.
+Features three colored lenses with only the active status illuminated, using CSS custom properties for consistent theming and accessibility support with ARIA labels.
+- Where it belongs in Angular:
+  - UI: `angular/src/app/components/kpi-stoplight/kpi-stoplight.component.ts` (reusable visual indicator component)
+  - Note: Distinct from existing KPIStoplightsComponent which is a compound dashboard component
+- Why that location: Reusable visual component for status indication; complements existing KPI system with simple visual indicator.
+- Inputs: `active` (Light status: 'red' | 'yellow' | 'green')
+- Outputs: None (pure visual indicator component)
+- Missing: None - new component created with enhanced accessibility, smooth transitions, CSS custom properties for theming, and trackBy optimization for performance.